matrix-org/matrix-spec/content/client-server-api/_index.md

 invite or knock, then the stripped state should take precedence until fresh state can be acquired from a join.

-The following state events should be represented as stripped state when
+Stripped state should contain some or all of the following state events, which should be represented as stripped state events when possible:
-possible:

 * [`m.room.create`](#mroomcreate)
 * [`m.room.name`](#mroomname)